Darwen: Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill and the local relay transmitters.

-Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Capital Manchester and Lancashire, Greatest Hits Radio Lancashire, and Central Radio North West, a community based station.
+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Capital Manchester and Lancashire, Greatest Hits Radio Lancashire, and Central Radio North West, a community-based station.

 The Lancashire Telegraph is the local newspaper that covers the town.

 Sport

-The town was the home of Darwen Football Club, formed in 1870 and the world's first football club to have paid professional players.
+The town was the home of Darwen FC, formed in 1870 and the world's first football club to have paid professional players.
 The team reached the semi-final of the FA Cup in 1880-81 and played in the Football League at the Barley Bank ground between 1891 and 1899.
 The club was wound up at the end of the 2008–09 season and replaced almost immediately by A.F.C.
 Darwen.
 The new club plays in the First Division North of the North West Counties Football League and is based at the Anchor Ground.

 The town has a strong cricketing tradition and Darwen Cricket Club was originally founded in the late 1800s as Darwen Etrurians CC playing at Barley Bank.
 The current club was constituted in 1911 and since 1920 has been based at Birch Hall Cricket Ground.
-The club was a founder member of the Northern League in 1951 winning that competition five times before successfully applying to play in the Lancashire League from the 2017 season.
-This change heralded a golden era for the club and within 5 seasons, it had won every club competition in the county.
+The club was a founder member of the Northern League in 1951, winning that competition five times before successfully applying to play in the Lancashire League from the 2017 season.
+This change heralded a golden era for the club and, within five seasons, it had won every club competition in the county.
 Twice holders of the Worsley Cup (2017 and 2019), T20 champions in 2021 and LCF Knockout Cup winners in 2018 with the set completed when crowned 2022 Lancashire League champions after defeating Greenmount by 13 runs on 4 September 2022.
-Past Professionals include David Wiese, George Linde (SA) Keith Semple (WI) and Scott Hookey (AUS).
-Following a successful debut season, Punit Bisht (IND) has been retained as the club's paid man for 2024 and 2025.
+Past professionals include David Wiese, George Linde (SA) Keith Semple (WI) and Scott Hookey (AUS).
+Sangeeth Cooray will be the clubs first Sri Lankan professional in 2026.

 To the north-west of the town lies Darwen Golf Club.
-The characteristics of the course have changed little since the club was established in 1893.
+The characteristics of the course have changed little since it was established in 1893.
 Due to its geographical location within the moors, the course is regarded as a tough test of golfing ability.

 Until the sports centre was demolished, Darwen was home to the North West Open Karate tournament, which hosted many national and world champions.
 Tower Shukokai Karate Club was resident at the sports centre from 1988 and remains active.
 Tower's instructors, Andy Allwood, 5th Dan and Martyn Skipper 4th Dan, both won this tournament in their respective weight categories (Allwood, heavyweight, in the 1990s and Skipper, lightweight, in 2006 after the tournament had moved to Bury).
-In 2013 Martyn Skipper won the WUKF European Veterans' title when the European Championships were held in Sheffield.
+In 2013, Martyn Skipper won the WUKF European Veterans' title when the European Championships were held in Sheffield.